 Governance Committee members shall be prohibited from being a staff member of the Corporation or an immediate family member of a staff member of the Corporation.
-In addition, Governance Committee members shall not engage in any private business transactions with the Corporation or receive compensation from any private entity that has material business relationships with the Corporation, or be an immediate family member of an individual that engages in private business transactions with the Corporation or receives compensation from an entity that has material business relationships with the Corporation.
+In addition, Governance Committee members shall not engage in any private business transactions with the Corporation or receive compensation from any private entity that has material business relationships with the Corporation, or be an immediate family member of an individual that engages in private business transactions with the Corporation from any entity that has material business compensation from an entity that has material business relationships with the Corporation.